 LMPC will hold data for no longer than is necessary.
 Though the Council may, in the public interest, continue to hold some data for archival, statistical and/or research purposes.
-The Council's personal data retention schedule is attached as Annex 1
+The Council's "Document and Record Retention" Policy shows the retention periods for the various classes of personal data.